Always something to do for the holidays or rainy day?

 Cutest big block box: Goki 200-piece

-Your child can actually build a real house with the Blokkendoos from Goki building blocks!
+Your child can actually build a real house with the Blokkendoos van Goki building blocks!
 This super fun set contains no less than 200 blocks in different shapes.

 There are, among other things, blocks in the form of roofs and windows.
 Let your little one use his or her creativity to make diverse creations.